sila0164/GameHex-Editor/GHEX-Language.md

     Searches backwards/reverse from the starting point.

     `cap value`
     Caps the search to value.
 The search will stop at offset + cap.
 Only supports Integers.
+    If the search is backwards/in reverse the cap has to be negative.

     Examples: